pluralsight/guides/draft/microsoft-net/asp-net-core-without-windows/article.md

 # Installation

 Let's look at how to set up the development environment.
-In addition to the .NET Core SDK and Visual Studio Code, you'll need Docker and an Azure account to follow through the complete deployment.
-But only .NET Core and Visual Studio Code will be needed to actually build the application locally.
+In addition to the .NET Core SDK and Visual Studio Code, you'll need Docker to run an instance of SQL Server.
+I'll be using macOS here but the process will be similar for Windows as well.
+Linux will also work but the Docker install will be slightly different.
+This guide will focus on macOS and Windows.

 ### .NET Core